Voyageurs National Park Camping Permits

 Voyageurs National Park has 147 frontcountry, 14 backcountry, and 2 primitive campsites for visitors wanting an authentic northwoods camping experience.

-PRIMITIVE CAMPSITES (Red Pine & Blueberry Ridge) are the only campsites located on the mainland and DO NOT require a boat to access.
+PRIMITIVE CAMPSITES (Red Pine & Blueberry Ridge) are the only campsites that are located on the mainland and DO NOT require a boat to access.
 They are hike-in sites along the Kab-Ash Trail and are equipped only with fire rings and cleared areas for tents.
 Leave No Trace Principles apply in these areas.

-BACKCOUNTRY CAMPSITES are located on the park's interior lakes and offer a more remote and secluded camping experience.
-They have fewer amenities, consisting of fire rings, an outdoor privy, and some have a bear pole for safe food storage.
-These sites first require travel by private watercraft or local water taxi service to a trailhead and then hiking up to several miles to the backcountry lakes.
-Some campsites can be hiked to directly while others require the use of a canoe after hiking which is provided by the park and remains stationed at these remote lakes.
+BACKCOUNTRY CAMPSITES are located on the park's interior lakes and offer a more remote and secluded camping experience consisting of fire rings, tenting areas, an outdoor privy, a bear pole for safe food storage, and a canoe.
+These sites first require travel by private watercraft or local water taxi service to a remote trailhead and then hiking up to several miles to the backcountry lakes.
+All backcountry campsite reservations include the use of one canoe and an access code will be provided in your confirmation email.
+Some campsites can be hiked to directly while others require paddling after hiking.
+Canoes on backcountry lakes are provided by the park and remain stationed at these lakes.
+Personal watercrafts of any kind can not be portaged into backcountry.
+Use the Build Itinerary button to plan a backcountry camping trip.

 DAY USE & VISITOR DESTINATION SITES: With 27 Day Use sites and 7 Visitor Destination sites, Voyageurs National Park has plenty of areas to enjoy for visitors who are out for a day trip on the lakes.
 Each Day Use site has picnic tables, fire rings and vault privies, while the Visitor Destination sites offer short trails with wayside exhibits, picnic areas and comfort stations.
 No reservations are required for Day Use or Destination sites.
 You can view a map of day use sites here .